 I wrote a blog post earlier with 7 Simple Ways to Relieve Stress.
 You can go check those out, but here I’m going to share a few more ways to deal with stress.
+Because we will always deal with stress.
+Stressful situations will always be here.
+But we can work to manage them and relieve them to avoid health problems.
 It’s always good to try out different techniques and see what works best for you.
 Have a few stress-relieving techniques in you arsenal; so you’re ready to deal with it as it comes your way.

 1. Recognize that You Have Stress